Engineering-Research-and-Development/iotagent-opcua/docker/README.md

 Many settings can be configured using Docker environment variables.
 A typical IoT Agent Docker container is driven by environment variables such as those shown below:

+-   `CONFIGURATION_TYPE` - flag indicating which configuration type to perform.
+Possible choices are: auto, dynamic and static
+-   `CONFIG_RETRIEVAL` - flag indicating whether the incoming notifications to the IoTAgent should be processed using the bidirectionality plugin from the latest versions of the library or the OPCUA-specific configuration retrieval mechanism.
+-   `DEFAULT_KEY` - Default API Key, to use with device that have been provisioned without a Configuration Group.
+-   `DEFAULT_TRANSPORT` - Default transport protocol when no transport is provisioned through the Device Provisioning API.
 -   `IOTA_LOGLEVEL` - Log level for iotagentnode lib
 -   `IOTA_TIMESTAMP` - Whether the IoTAgent will add the TimeInstant attribute to every entity created, as well as a TimeInstant metadata to each attribute, with the current timestamp
 -   `IOTA_CB_HOST` - Hostname of the context broker to update context
 -   `IOTA_CB_PORT` - Port that context broker listens on to update context
 -   `IOTA_CB_NGSIVERSION` - Version of the Context Broker